deepakvenkat/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data
 The `dplyr` package is being used here to process the data better.
+`lubridate` is for easier date manipulation and `lattice` for the graph.

 ```r
 library(dplyr)